A numerically stable algorithm for integrating Bayesian models using Markov melding: Introduction

 \section{Introduction}

 Many modern applied statistical analyses consider several data sources, which differ in size and complexity.
-The wide variety of problems and information sources has produced numerous methods for multi-source inference \citep{lanckriet:etal:04, yates:etal:17, besbeas:morgan:19}, as well as general methodologies including evidence synthesis methods \citep{sutton:abrams:01, ades:sutton:06}, and the data fusion model \citep{kedem:oliveira:sverchkov:17}.
-These methods require an appropriately nuanced joint model for all data, which can be challenging to specify.
+The wide variety of problems and information sources has produced numerous methods for multi-source inference \citep{lanckriet:etal:04, yates:etal:17, besbeas:morgan:19}, as well as general methodologies including evidence synthesis methods \citep{sutton:abrams:01, ades_multiparameter_2006, spiegelhalter_bayesian_2004}, and the data fusion model \citep{kedem:oliveira:sverchkov:17}.
+These methods require an appropriate joint model for all data, which can be challenging to specify.

 An alternative approach is to model smaller, simpler aspects of the data, such that designing these \textit{submodels} is easier, then combine the submodels.
 The premise is that the combination of many smaller submodels will serve as a good approximation to a larger joint model, which may be methodologically or computationally infeasible. \textit{Markov melding} \citep{goudie:etal:18} is a methodology for coherently combining these submodels.
-Specifically, Markov melding joins together submodels that share a common component \(\phi\) into a single joint model.
+Specifically, Markov melding joins together submodels that share a common quantity \(\phi\) into a single joint model.
 Consider \(\Nm\) submodels indexed by \(\modelindex = 1, \ldots, \Nm\) that share \(\phi\), have submodel specific parameters \(\psi_{\modelindex}\) and submodel specific data \(Y_{\modelindex}\), denoting the \(m\textsuperscript{th}\) submodel \(\pd_{\modelindex}(\phi, \psi_{\modelindex}, Y_{\modelindex})\).
-Markov melding forms a single joint \textit{melded model} \(\pd_{\text{meld}}(\phi, \psi_{1}, \ldots, \psi_{\Nm}, Y_{1}, \ldots, Y_{\Nm})\), which enables information to flow through \(\phi\) from one model to another, resulting in tighter inferences for all components.
+Markov melding forms a single joint \textit{melded model} \(\pd_{\text{meld}}(\phi, \psi_{1}, \ldots, \psi_{\Nm}, Y_{1}, \ldots, Y_{\Nm})\), which enables information to flow through \(\phi\) from one model to another.
+The melded model posterior thus incorporates uncertainty from all sources of data.